Buying Strategy

 Don't Exceed Workload Rating

-Calculate your use: (Array size TB × 2 for rebuild cycles + daily workload) ÷ 12 months = actual TB/year.
+(Array size TB × 2 for rebuild cycles) + daily workload ÷ 12 months

 RPM, Cache, and Performance Metrics

-• 5400 RPM: Consumer/NAS standard.
+Consumer/NAS standard.
 Slower but cooler, quieter, lower power.
+Sufficient for gigabit networks.

-• 7200 RPM: Enterprise standard.
+Enterprise standard.
 Faster, hotter, louder, more power.
-Better for continuous workloads and Plex streaming.
+Better for continuous workloads and Plex streaming to multiple users.

-• 256MB: Slightly better for sustained sequential workloads.
+Slightly better for sustained sequential workloads (video editing, database operations).

 Form Factor and 4Kn Advanced Format